michalmalinowski87/photo/docs/arch.md

    - Step 4: Select client (new or existing)
    - Step 5: Review summary and enter initial payment amount
 4. Submits wizard → `POST /galleries`
-5. Gallery created as UNPAID draft with 3-day TTL
+5. Gallery created as UNPAID draft with 3-day EventBridge Scheduler expiration
 6. No immediate payment - photographer can pay later via "Opłać galerię" button
 7. Sets client password and pricing package (if provided in wizard)
 8. Uploads originals via presigned URLs